jitender-insights/MLOps-Course/README.md

-# MLOps Course Repository
+# MLOps Course

-Welcome to the **MLOps Course Repository**, a comprehensive resource hub for the YouTube course on **MLOps** by [DataSciLearn](https://www.youtube.com/@datascilearn).
+Welcome to the **MLOps Course **, a comprehensive resource hub for the YouTube course on **MLOps** by [DataSciLearn](https://www.youtube.com/@datascilearn).
 This course is designed to teach you the foundations of MLOps and how to implement machine learning workflows in production.

 ## 📚 Course Overview
 This course covers the following topics: